dvaJi/FoOlSlide-API/README.md

-FoOlSlide
+FoOlSlide 2
 =========
+__Current working version: "Early Christmas"__

-FoOlSlide is a ridiculously elaborated comic reader meant for users to enjoy reading
+FoOlSlide is a ridiculously elaborated comic reader meant for users to enjoy reading.
+Version 2 primarily focuses on bringing the design/libraries up to date and making FoOlSlide mobile-friendly.
+The backend theme has been updated to Bootstrap 3 (lots of code mods) as well as the frontend.
+Work on this project is not finished yet!
+Please report bugs and suggestions.

 Installation
 ------------